Jacquart08/The_Ultimate_Overlay/README.md

 - Displays relevant shortcuts or syntax based on context
 - Press Ctrl to switch between the function/knowledge tab (default) and the shortcut tab (while holding Ctrl)
 - Manual Home/Read buttons to lock the overlay to the home page or return to context-aware mode
+- **Compact, modern overlay UI** (shows only names, details on hover)
+- **Rich tooltips**: Mouse over any item to see a description and (if available) a code example in a code block
+- **Search/filter bar**: Quickly filter functions/shortcuts by name or summary
+- **Favorites/pinning**: Star your favorite items to keep them at the top (persisted in `config/favorites.json`)
+- **Copy to clipboard**: Instantly copy code or shortcut with one click
+- **Quick doc links**: Open official documentation for any function/shortcut with one click (web globe icon)
+- **Context display**: Shows current app/file and detected language at the top, always visible
+- **Highlight on hover**: Rows are visually highlighted for clarity
 - Easy to extend via simple config files structure

 ## Project Structure